GenweiWu/Blog/java/thread/referenceEscape.md

 public class DefaultExceptionReporter implements ExceptionReporter {
   public DefaultExceptionReporter(ExceptionReporter er) {
     // Carry out initialization
-    // Incorrectly publishes the "this" reference 这里已经将this逸出了 er.setExceptionReporter(this);
+    // Incorrectly publishes the "this" reference  //A1:这里已经将this逸出了 er.setExceptionReporter(this);
   }